eugenielm/EugeniesPics/README.md

 + lib directory, containing 2 empty directories: assets and tasks

 + a public directory containing: 404.html, 422.html, 500.html,
-apple-touch-icon-precomposed.png, apple-touch-icon.png, favicon.ico, robots.txt
+apple-touch-icon-precomposed.png, apple-touch-icon.png, favicon.ico, robots.txt,
+missing.jpg, eugeniespics_bckgd.jpg

 + a test directory, containing:
-  + a controllers directory, containing the tests for the categories, pictures, sessions, users and welcome controllers
+  + a controllers directory, containing the tests for all the controllers
-  + a fixtures directory, containing a files directory (empty), and 3 files: categories.yml, pictures.yml and users.yml
+  + a fixtures directory, containing a files directory (empty) and fixtures
   + a helpers directory (empty)
   + an integration directory (empty)
-  + a mailers directory (empty)
+  + a mailers directory
-  + a models directory, containg the tests for the user, category, and picture models
+  + a models directory, containg the tests for all the models
   + a system directory, containing categories_test.rb and users_test.rb
   + application_system_test_case.rb
   + test_helper.rb

 + a vendor directory (empty)

++ babelrc: needed for Webpacker (gem used for ReactJS support)
 + .gitignore: containing the names of the files which are not to be committed in version control
 + Gemfile